xidiotrix/xidiotrix98/README.md

 <br />

 ### About Myself 💻
-🎓 I’m a fresher currently working at a multinational corporation. </br>
+🎓 I’m a professional currently working at a multinational corporation. </br>
 👨‍💻  My interest domain varies between  Machine Learning, Data Science, Web Development & Product Management.
 Apart from that, I am curious about learning new things. </br>

 ### Technical Skills 📖